chriswallace/chriswallace.net/portfolio/woodies.md

   </p>

   <p class="fade-in-element">
-    Woodies broke new ground technologically by becoming the first NFT project to offer full 3D metaverse-ready avatars for every character.
-We partnered with platforms like Decentraland and Nifty Island to bring our entire collection into virtual worlds, allowing owners to truly embody their Woodies across the metaverse.
+    Woodies broke new ground by becoming the first NFT project to offer full 3D metaverse-ready avatars for every character.
+We partnered with platforms like <a href="https://decentraland.org">Decentraland</a> and <a href="https://niftyisland.com">Nifty Island</a> to bring our entire collection into virtual worlds, allowing owners to truly embody their Woodies across the metaverse.
   </p>
 </div>